SaiAvinashDamera/string-to-math/README.md

 # string-to-math
-Evaluates the result of the String arithmetical expression
+An evaluator writtern in js using postfix evaluation It valuates the result of the simple string arithmetical expressions

 //Examples
 //input: "2 + 1" output:"3"